patnolan33/ENPM808_Final/README.md

 ## <a name="todo"></a> TODO
 - Output saved images and bag files to specified directory
-- Document workaround for "stopping in place"--had to send a non-zero, very small angular rate
+- Truly fix "stop" command instead of implementing the small-value workaround discussed
 - Fix gmapping-turtlebot issues to create an occupancy grid in the Nootrix Ubuntu VM
+- roslaunch file for rviz visualization without gazebo, showing laser scan data